VC-APAC/tech.vcapac.net/jobs/devops-lead.md

-# Senior DevOps Lead
+# DevOps Lead

-We are looking for a Senior DevOps Lead Engineer and strong communicator, based in Singapore or Vietnam.
+We are looking for a DevOps Lead Engineer and strong communicator, based in Singapore or Vietnam.
 This person will be part of a global DevOps team supporting our e-commerce platform and report to the VP of Platform Engineering in APAC.

 ## What will you be doing?